How fit do you have to be to do a triathlon?

 It’s easy to mistakenly assume that triathlon is the pinnacle of endurance fitness, and to do one you need to be super-human as you have to excel in three sports, not just only one.
 The reality couldn’t be further from the truth, says Philip Hatzis

-Triathlon is one of the world’s most inclusive sports, with people of all levels of fitness taking part, but how much fitness do you actually need to take part in one?
+Triathlon is one of the world’s most inclusive sports, with people of all abilities taking part, but what level of fitness will you need to reach in your training plan to complete one?

-In simple terms, you must be able to tick off the duration of exercise to complete a triathlon distance.
+In simple terms, you must be able to tick off the duration of exercise involved in each triathlon distance event to complete the race.

-But you don’t need to go fast and you can take it easy with breaks.
+Of course, if finishing is your main aim then you don’t need to go fast and you can take it easy with breaks.
 So anyone can take part in a triathlon, even if you’re not that fit.
+Training for your first triathlon will inevitably aid fitness too, no matter your level.

 How long is a triathlon?

-The swim of a supersprint is 16 lengths of a 25m pool.
+The swim of a supersprint is 16 lengths of a 25m (27yd) pool.
 Reassuringly, there are pool-based triathlons, which mean you can have a break at the end of each length.
-Remember: you don’t need to swim front crawl in a triathlon and breaststroke is fine.
+Remember: you don’t have to swim front crawl in a triathlon and breaststroke is fine.

 The bike’s probably the most straightforward discipline to tick off.
 While 10km may sound a long way, many people can cover that distance in a short space of time on their old mountain bike.
 A flat course also makes it easier.